Global Payroll

 There are time limits for both unpaid wages and lawsuits related to unpaid wages.

-Employees are entitled to 30 days of paid sick leave per year, with half-pay.
-Hospitalized employees are entitled to unpaid sick leave of up to one year.
+Employees are entitled to ordinary sick leave.
+For non-hospitalized sickness, the entitlement is less than 30 days in one year and is generally paid at 50% of salary.
+For hospitalized sickness, leave may extend up to one year within two years.
 If Labor Insurance payments do not cover at least fifty percent of salary, the employer must compensate for the difference.

 Working Hours